wkh237/react-native-fetch-blob/README.md

 #### Download to storage directly

+If the response data is large, that would be a bad idea to convert it into BASE64 string.
+The better solution is store the response data directly into file system.
 The simplest way is give a `fileCache` option to config, and set it to `true`.
-This will let the incoming response data stored in a temporary path **without** any file extension.
+This will make incoming response data stored in a temporary path **without** any file extension.

 **These files won't be removed automatically, please refer to [Cache File Management](#user-content-cache-file-management)**